lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 ... makes it possible to switch versions by entering a selection number.

-***Update:*** As version 3.6 is now mainstream, we will download from the website and do a make altinstall:
+***Update:*** As version 3.6 is now mainstream, we will download from the Python website and build from source:

 - $ wget [https://www.python.org/ftp/python/3.6.0/Python-3.6.0.tgz](https://www.python.org/ftp/python/3.6.0/Python-3.6.0.tgz)
 - $ tar xvf Python-3.6.0.tgz